0xHy0kR1/hacking_notes/portswigger/SQL injection/Blind SQL injection/Blind SQL injection with conditional errors.md

 Below performing on burp:
 ![[blind_SQL_injection_conditional_errors1.png]]
-- We need to use "FROM" keyword along with the oracle built-in table which is "dual"
+- We need to use "FROM" keyword along with the oracle built-in table which is "dual".

 query -
 ```sql